Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-The dependence among the maxima $\left(M_{i,1}^{(n)}, \ldots, M_{i,d}^{(n)}\right)$ can be approximated by the extreme-value copula $\evc(\cdot\mid D)$, where if the parameter $D$ is the angular measure $H$, it describes the dependence among maxima as follows: the more mass $H$ places around the centre of the simplex $(1/d, \ldots, 1/d)$ the more dependent the maxima are.
-Conversely, the maxima becomes less dependent as $H$ concentrates its mass close to the vertices of the simplex.
-Alternatively, $D$ can be the Pickands dependence function with the lower and upper bounds in the inequality in (C3) respectively representing the cases of complete dependence and independence.
+where the dependence among the componentwise maxima $(M_{i,1}^{(n)}, \ldots, M_{i,d}^{(n)})$ can be approximated through the extreme-value copula $\evc(\cdot\mid D)$.
+When the dependence parameter $D$ is represented by the angular measure $H$ the interpretation is as follows: the more mass $H$ assigns to the center of the simplex $(1/d, \ldots, 1/d)$, the stronger the dependence among the maxima; conversely, the dependence weakens as $H$ concentrates its mass near the vertices of the simplex.
+This behavior is illustrated by the solid lines in the first and second panels of Figure~\ref{fig:examples}.
+When $D$ is expressed in terms of the Pickands dependence function, dependence strength is reflected by its proximity to the bounds in condition (C2).
+Specifically, the closer the Pickands dependence function is to the lower bound, the stronger the dependence among the maxima, whereas proximity to the upper bound indicates weaker dependence.
+These contrasting regimes are illustrated by the solid lines in the third and fourth panels of Figure~\ref{fig:examples}.

 A useful summary of the dependence among the maxima is given by the so-called {\it extremal coefficient} \citep[e.g.,][Ch.
 8]{beirlant2004}, defined as

 which represents the (fractional) number of independent block maxima.
-The extremal coefficient satisfies $1\leq \eta \leq d$, with the lower and upper bounds describing the case of complete dependence and independence.
+The extremal coefficient satisfies $1\leq \varrho \leq d$, with the lower and upper bounds describing the case of complete dependence and independence.